Retatrutide

 Appetite modulation: Glucagon has its own appetite-suppressing effects that complement GLP-1 signaling, though the mechanism is not as well characterized.

-The addition of glucagon receptor agonism is what makes triple agonists theoretically capable of greater weight loss than dual agonists.
-By increasing energy expenditure, the body burns more calories in addition to consuming fewer -- a two-pronged approach.
+The addition of glucagon receptor agonism is the distinguishing feature of the triple-agonist approach.
+By acting on energy expenditure, it addresses the energy-output side of metabolism in addition to appetite -- a two-pronged approach.

 Retatrutide is the most advanced triple agonist in clinical development, currently in Phase 3 trials by Eli Lilly.
 Other pharmaceutical companies are also exploring multi-receptor approaches, including some that target four or more pathways.
 The field is evolving rapidly.

 For patients today, semaglutide and tirzepatide are the available options in this class.
-Both are FDA-approved, well-studied, and effective.
-Triple agonists like retatrutide represent the next wave of treatment and may become available within the next few years, pending successful Phase 3 results and FDA approval.
+Both are FDA-approved and well-studied.
+Triple agonists like retatrutide are still investigational and may become available in the future, pending successful Phase 3 results and FDA approval.

 There's an easier way